khinekothant-github/QuizQuest/README.md

 ## Acknowledgments

 - Thanks to the Laravel and Vue.js communities for their excellent frameworks and tools.
-- Special thanks to the contributors and users who have supported this project.

 ---

 Feel free to reach out if you have any questions or need further assistance with the project.